 From the Philippine Postal Corporation

-PHLPost printed 300,000 pieces of the commemorative stamp sold at P15.00 each.
-The stamps and first day cover issues are now available at the Manila Central Post Office Postshop outlet and post offices nationwide.
+The stamps and official first day cover are now available at the Central Post Office, Door 203, Liwasang Bonifacio, Manila and area post offices nationwide.
 For inquiries, please call 527-01-08 or 527-01-32.